 You see, the birth control pill doesn’t actually correct the underlying cause of PCOS.
 Instead, it masks the hormonal symptoms, which are the most pronounced and bothersome.
 So, while there may be hormonal relief, it can allow for other problems to occur.

 Irregular Periods is a common reason women with PCOS are prescribed the pill.

 We know as many as 60% of women prescribed the pill are on it for non-pregnancy related reasons.
 From irregular periods to acne and PMS, women are given the pill opposed to a root cause resolution.
 And there’s not even a mention of the long term risks, let alone Post-Birth Control Syndrome or possible infertility.

-Women with irregular periods, a common symptom of PCOS, are more likely to be prescribed the pill and up to 37% more likely to never see their period return once they stop the pill.
+Women with irregular periods, a common symptom of PCOS, are more likely to be prescribed the pill.
+Irregular periods put women at higher risk of never seeing their period return once they stop the pill.

 Insulin Resistance & PCOS

 Insulin resistance is a state in which your cells no longer respond to insulin in the way that they should, i.e. bringing sugar into the cell.
 This means that sugar is left in the blood stream, where your cells can not use it.
 With all that sugar left to wander your blood stream, your tissues begin to suffer damage.
 In short, insulin resistance can lead to type 2 diabetes — which results in damage to your blood vessels, eyes, kidneys, heart, brain, and other tissues.

 Since insulin stimulates secretion of testosterone in the ovaries, we also see an increase in male pattern hair loss on the scalp, increased hair growth on the face and the rest of the body, and acne.